smbraden/TEC-Chess-Project/README.md

 This repo is for The Engineering Club's chess game application.

-The the VS project folder appended with "Console" is for working on the backend classes.
-The prject folder appened with "Desktop" is a VS auto-generated "Desktop Application."
+The the VS "Console" project folder is for working on the backend classes.
+The "Desktop" project folder is a VS auto-generated "Desktop Application."
 Integration for desktop functionality is a future goal.